|Frigate Marine Surveyors,|

 Complete details of the vessel its crew, cargo, loading procedures, unloading procedures, conditions of its hatches, weather, ships log and other particulars specific to the Club are included in the report.

 The use of a spectrograph analysis can determine the presence of water, fuel, and organic material(nonmetallic) material that may be the result of excessive oxidation or nitration.
 In areas where the motors are used a minimum hours per year, oil can become highly acidic and therefore corrosive.

 Two other types of testing are particle counting and ferrography.
 These test identify abnormal wear or identifies on coming engine failure.

 This survey involves inspecting the barge when empty and loaded to determine the amount of cargo and its condition that is placed on the barge

 Barge Surveys are of interest to the buyer, shipper, broker and the insurer of cargo.
 They can consist of a pre-voyage inspection of the barge to insure it suitability of the voyage and to register it's condition.

 Subsequently the barge survey will be conducted to calculate the amount of cargo, and it's condition that is placed on the barge.
 If required it can be verified on arrival at the barge unload destination.

 There are two methods to a Draft Survey; the Displacement Method and Draft Tables.
 Both are methods utilized by our team.

-A Tug and Tow Survey is sometimes referred to as Suitability for Tow Survey.
-It identifies the vessels to be towed as well as their condition.
-It also provides detail on the towing vessel including it's design characteristics, propulsion system, and auxiliary equipment.
+A Trip and Tow Survey is sometimes referred to as Suitability for Tow Survey and Stow Survey.
+It identifies the vessel and cargo to be towed as well as their general condition.
+The survey provides detail on the towing vessel including design characteristics, propulsion system, and auxiliary equipment.